Estate Tax Calculator: Estimate Federal & State Inheritance Tax Liability

 • Florida

-Estate value includes all assets owned at death: real estate, investments, businesses, personal property, life insurance proceeds, and retirement accounts.
+Estate value includes all assets owned at the time of death, such as real estate, investments, business interests, personal property, life insurance proceeds, and retirement accounts.

-Why do state tax rates vary so significantly?
+Why do estate tax rates vary by state?

-Each state sets its own estate tax policies based on various factors including local economic conditions, revenue needs, and tax policy objectives.
+Each state sets its own estate tax rules based on factors like economic conditions, revenue needs, and local tax policies.
+This results in significant variation in rates and exemptions.

 How often do estate tax rates change?